sjaz24/SwiftAI/README.md

 ### Installation
 For those wishing to try out SwiftAI and the examples stated above, the easiest way is to use Docker.
 There is a Docker directory with associated DockerFile and installation files.

-**Note: The Docker installation assumes the user has a Kaggle account in order to download the Kaggle data for the Dogs Vs. Cats and Planet examples.
-If you do not have a Kaggle account or do not want to try these examples, you will need to comment out or remove those commands in the DockerFile.**
+**Note: The Docker installation assumes the user has a Kaggle account in order to download the Kaggle data for the Dogs Vs. Cats and Planet examples, as well as, to submit results to those Kaggle competitions (see below for submitting to Kaggle).
+If you do not have a Kaggle account or do not want to try these examples, you will need to comment out or remove those commands in the DockerFile.
+You may also manually perform these setup steps yourself later inside the Docker container.**

 To install using Docker perform the following steps after downloading this repository.

- 1. Edit the kaggle.json file to specify your Kaggle username and Kaggle key.
+ 1. **(Optional - See Note above.)** Edit the kaggle.json file to specify your Kaggle username and Kaggle key.
 If you do not want to use Kaggle or do not have a Kaggle account, then comment out or remove the Kaggle Section of the DockerFile.

  2. From the command line within the Docker directory, execute the following Docker command: